-In the event that the HarmonicGuard Active filter performance is degraded, the VLine & ILine waveform plot should be examined as a means to determine if any system connection errors are present.
-Prior to examining the VLine & ILine waveform plot, the HarmonicGuard Active filter should be put in the stopped state by pressing the stop button in the upper right corner of the HMI screen.
-Figure 7.11 shows the VLine & ILine waveform plot sub screen for a properly connected, but non-running HarmonicGuard Active filter when connected to a typical non-linear, rectifier load.
+If the HarmonicGuard® Active filter performance is degraded, the VLine & ILine waveform plot should be examined to determine if any system connection errors are present.
+Prior to examining the VLine & ILine waveform plot, the HarmonicGuard® Active filter should be put in the stopped state by pressing the stop button in the upper right corner of the HMI screen.
+Figure 43 shows the VLine & ILine waveform plot sub screen for a properly connected, but non-running

+HarmonicGuard® Active filter when connected to a typical non-linear, rectifier load.
 Note the following characteristics:

-- Phase C voltage (Blue) leads Phase A voltage (Green). - Phase C current (Yellow) leads Phase A current (Red). - Phase A voltage (Green) and Phase A current (Red) are in phase and the same polarity. - Phase C voltage (Blue) and Phase C current (Yellow) are in phase and the same polarity.
+- Phase C Voltage (Blue) leads Phase A Voltage (Green). - Phase C current (Yellow) leads Phase A current (Red). - Phase A Voltage (Green) and Phase A current (Red) are in phase and the same polarity. - Phase C Voltage (Blue) and Phase C current (Yellow) are in phase and the same polarity.

-Figure 7.11: VLine & ILine Waveform Plot of a Properly Connected HarmonicGuard Active filter (unit in stopped state)
+Figure 43: VLine & ILine Waveform Plot of a Properly Connected HarmonicGuard® Active filter (unit in stopped state)

 Note: The example VLine & ILine Waveform Plot screens apply to rectifier loads only.
-For low power factor loads the VLine & ILine waveform screen will appear different.
+For low power factor loads, the VLine & ILine waveform screen will appear different.

-Table 7.8 shows what the VLine & ILine Waveform Plot Sub Screen would look like with various connection errors present in the system.
+The table below shows what the VLine & ILine Waveform Plot Sub Screen would look like with various connection errors present in the system.

-Table 7.8: VLine & ILine Waveform Plot Screen Examples when Typical Connection Errors Present in System
+Table 28: VLine & ILine Waveform Plot Screen Examples when Typical Connection Errors Present in System